CasperDev/vz-dis-dos/doc/source/index.rst

 	:download:`Laser DOS for Laser 110, 210, 310 and VZ200 [EN] <_static/Laser DOS for Laser210_310_and_VZ200 [EN].pdf>`

-	Fully disassembled code of DOS ROM is available on 'GitHub <'
+	Fully disassembled code of DOS ROM is available on `GitHub <https://github.com/CasperDev/vz-dis-dos>`_

 .. toctree::
    :caption: Table of Contents: